favo/pintomind-pi-os/README.md

   just detach it manually with `sudo losetup -d /dev/loopX` (where X can be found by running `losetup`).
 The image name will be incorrect if this happens, but the contents should be correct.
+- By default, the Docker-compose file uses the latest version of CustomPiOS.
+In case of errors, you can try to use a specific version by changing the `image` line in the `docker-compose.yml` file to a different version.
+We have included known good versions as comments, so you can try to uncomment one of them if you have problems.

 # Working with the image (for developers)
 After flashing the Pi, you can access a terminal by pressing `Ctrl+Alt+F2`.
 You should